 - Tier 4 (Sponsored study) visas

-- Confirmation of Acceptance for Studies (CAS) by education sector
+- Confirmations of Acceptance for Studies (CAS) by education sector

 - Short-term students

-The Home Office provides a more detailed commentary on an annual basis.
-The latest detailed annual commentary is included in ‘Immigration statistics, year ending June 2018’.
+We provide a more detailed commentary on an annual basis.
+This is included in ‘Immigration statistics, year ending June 2018’.

 1. Immigration for study reasons

-There were notable increases in the number of Tier 4 (Sponsored study) visas granted to Chinese nationals (up 13% to 99,723) and Indian nationals (up 35% to 19,505); this is the largest number of grants to Indian students since 2011.
+There were notable increases in the number of Tier 4 (Sponsored study) visas granted to Chinese nationals (up 12% to 98,814) and Indian nationals (up 33% to 18,735).
 Chinese and Indian nationals together accounted for just under half (41% and 8% respectively) of all Tier 4 visas granted.

-In 2018, the number of sponsored Student visa applications (main applicants) rose 8% to 229,488.
-This was driven by increases in applications for the Higher education (university) sector, which increased by 10% to 194,861, and is now at the highest level on record.
-The Higher education sector accounted for 85% of all sponsored visa applications.
+In the year ending September 2018, the number of sponsored Student visa applications (main applicants) rose 8% to 228,725.
+This was driven by increases in applications for the Higher education (university) sector, which increased by 9% to 194,152, and is the highest level on record.
+The Higher Education sector accounted for 85% of all sponsored visa applications.
+Of these, applications from:

 - ‘Higher Education Institutions’ relate to UK-based universities.